 1. Head and Neck Cancer Training in association with National Health Mission, Uttar Pradesh

-As a first step to reduce the burden of oral cancer in Uttar Pradesh, Biocon Foundation organized a “Head and Neck Cancer Training Program” for the doctors in association with National Health Mission (NHM), on 14th July 2018, in Lucknow, UP.
+As a first step to reduce the burden of oral cancer in Uttar Pradesh, Biocon Foundation organized a “Head and Neck Cancer Training Program” for the doctors in association with National Health Mission (NHM), on 14th July 2018, in Lucknow and on 22nd October 2018 at Varanasi, UP.
 The session was attended by around 150 doctors.
 The workshop was inaugurated by Dr. Amaresh Singh (DGM, NCD Cell, UP) and it was conducted by experts in the field like Dr. Pankaj Chaturvedi (Head & Neck surgeon, TMH, Mumbai), Dr. Arjun Singh (TMH, Mumbai), Dr. Naven Khargekar (HBCH, Varanasi), Dr. Shaleen Kumar (SGPGI, Lucknow), Dr. Gaurav Gupta (RML, Lucknow), Dr. Swagnik Chakrabarti (HBCH, Varanasi) and Dr. Praveen Birur (Lead- Oral Cancer Program, Biocon Foundation, Bengaluru.

 2. Head & Neck Cancer Training in collaboration with National Health Mission, Assam